-There may be pressure from State and regional bodies to make Brisbane implement housing as an approved use in the Baylands because of the transit/housing focus in recently approved State legislation (SB 375 - Sustainable Communities).
+At the policy level, recently approved State legislation, SB 375 - Sustainable Communities Act, encourages housing and mixed use located near transit.
 The law ties funding assistance for infrastructure projects to transit oriented mixed-use development (Priority Development Areas).

 Brisbane's General Plan prohibits housing in the Baylands.
 Many residents have expressed concern that housing in the Baylands would not be safe because of potential exposure to toxic materials that have been used and disposed of in the landfill and former rail yard.
-There is also the argument that there will be ample housing in the new developments planned across the border in San Francisco for those working in the Baylands who wish to live nearby.
-However, it is not clear how much of that housing will be affordable, especially with the recent demise of redevelopment agencies and their support for affordable housing.
+On the other hand, there are many studies that show that housing can safely be built on formerly contaminated sites, such as the Schlage site in neighboring San Francisco.
+There is also the argument that there will be ample housing in the new developments planned across the border in San Francisco for those working in the Baylands who wish to live nearby, though this housing does not contribute directly to Brisbane's housing stock.
+It is not clear how much of that housing will be affordable, especially with the recent demise of redevelopment agencies and their support for affordable housing.